Corey-Everett/SKG/README.md

 - Input IP of the server on line 22

 Run
--Run the program and type in a command to create or lookup a review for a game.
+- Run the program and type in a command to create or lookup a review for a game.

 # Features
 Our program lets multiple clients connect to a server to either create a review for a game, lookup a review for a specific game, or lookup a review for every game that has a review.
 The games are stored in a text file which allows the server to store them permanently and display the reviews written by the clients if the client requests it.